Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/buccaneer.md

 Starting at 9th level, when you end your turn in combat without making an attack, the next attack against you before the start of your next turn has disadvantage.

 # Unsavory Exploits
 Starting at 13th level, whenever a creature makes a melee attack against you and misses, you can use your reaction to make an attack against that creature.
-You have advantage on the attack roll.

 # Golden Opportunity
 Beginning on 17th level,